KeziahMoselle/gelbooru-client/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+Gelbooru Client is licensed under the MIT License, see [LICENSE](LICENSE) file for details